 RESPONSORIAL PSALM: Blessed the people the Lord has chosen to be his own.

-TODAY’S MASS INTENTION: Amelia R. Toth, by Leonard Toth
+TODAY’S MASS INTENTION: James L. Toth, by Lenny Toth

 This post is also available in: Hungarian